riaz1751/LMNH-ale-alw-plants-project/summary/README.md

 query_db
 ```

-Function to query the RDS database and return the response
+Function to query the RDS database and return the response.

 ### Clear reading table